 To customize your registration questions in GoToWebinar, scroll down to the Registration section and click on it to expand it.
-Click on Edit in the panel that opens:
+Under Registration Questions, click on Edit:

 The other 3 questions are already set up for us, so that’s all we need to do.

 Now we can create our custom GoToWebinar form.
 This will only take a few minutes because we won’t need to write any code.